thierbig/BG3UpscalerProxy/README.md

 - You must purchase the original BG3 upscaler injection from [PureDark's Patreon](https://www.patreon.com/posts/bg3-upscaler-fg-89557958)
 - You need the [BG3 Script Extender](https://github.com/Norbyte/bg3se) installed
 - This only works with Baldur's Gate 3 on PC
+- The proxy is compatible with both DX11 and Vulkan
 - When using the modified mods files with DLSS4, you **must** use Vulkan rendering mode (not DX11)

 ## Installation